rishicarter/Contribute2opensource/README.md

 # Contribute2opensource
-Open Source Links of AI related tools/companies where one can contribute to.
+Open Source Links of AI/ML related tools/companies where one can contribute to.

 ---